Scope of practice

 - assuming management responsibility for crisis/traumatic incidents

-- making diagnoses of disabilities (e.g. ADHD, dyslexia)
+- making diagnoses of disabilities such as ADHD or dyslexia

 - reporting on a teacher’s professional abilities or competencies.

 Transitions between RTLB Clusters